researchgraph/Crosswalks/vivoweb.org/README.md

 * researchgraph:SourceURL is a sub-class of vcard:URL that indicates a vcard URL is a SourceURL.
 * researchgraph:localId is a data property that associates an entity with an identifier string used at the entity’s institution to identify the entity.
 * researchgraph:lastUpdated is an object property that associates an entity with a date time object to indicate the date of last update of the entity in Research Graph.
-* researchgraph:fromKey is the key of the from entity in a relation.
-* researchgraph:toUri is an external Uri referred to by a relation.
+* researchgraph:toUri is a data property for an external Uri referred to by a relation.
 * researchgraph:LicenseURL is a sub-class of vcard:URL to indicate that a URL points at a license on the web.
 * researchgraph:megabyte is a data property used to associate the decimal value of the dataset size in megabytes with the dataset entity.
 * researchgraph:participantList is a data property containing a string of grant participant names.